-Here are 12 roofing materials to consider when it comes time to replace your roof.
+Here are 12 types of roofing materials to consider when it comes time to replace your roof.

 01 of 12

-Rolled roofing material is the mainstay of low-slope residential roofs as well as out-buildings like shops and sheds and other utilitarian structures.
-Rolled roofing consists of long rolls of mineral-impregnated asphalt-impregnated material topped with mineral granules.
-Each roll is about 100 square feet of roofing, about 3 feet wide.
+Rolled roofing material is the mainstay of low-slope residential roofs as well as outbuildings like shops, sheds, and other utilitarian structures.
+Rolled roofing consists of long rolls of mineral-impregnated and asphalt-impregnated material topped with mineral granules.
+Each roll is about 100 square feet of roofing and about 3 feet wide.

-These large-format strips of thin roofing material offer a fast, convenient, and inexpensive way to cover a sloped-roof building like a workshop where appearances aren't important.
-Rolled roofing can be applied either with the torch-down method or with roofing nails.
+Rolled roofing is one of the cheapest roofing materials, but it doesn't offer much aesthetic value.
+The large, thin strips offer a fast and convenient way to cover a sloped-roof building like a workshop where appearances aren't important.
+It can be applied either with the torch-down method or with roofing nails.

 02 of 12